Last Updated on December 26, 2023 by Matt Greene

 - Lowest score 121 - average score unknown because of picking his ball up on so many holes

 - Pain in his left wrist, forearm and shoulder from swinging made him always want to leave the course after 3 holes

 - He hadn't completed 18 holes in since 2012 due to the pain in his arm from swinging

 - When he did play 9 holes, he would pick his ball up after eight shots 7 out of 9 holes

 Sounds like an impossible task right?
 Well truth be told, we didn't break 100 first time out.
 Brian shot 105 and that's amazing - 16 shots off his best score!
 With some extra work on bunkers and putting and Brian can easily shoot in the 90's.

-Because I showed him how to think like a golfer and use good habits and solid fundamentals.
-And you'll learn these things if you keep reading this guide.
+Because I showed him how to THINK like a golfer and use good habits and solid fundamentals.
+And you'll learn these things from this guide.
 That's the main point of this guide, to show you how to better think your way round the golf course.

 I was so confused every time Brian told me about the pain in his left shoulder and arm when he swung a golf club.
 He never wanted to play golf because of some mystery 'pain'.
 I actually thought he just didn't like me.

 So I forced him to go to the driving range one fateful Sunday.